apache/skywalking-nodejs/README.md

 ```

 This is similar to Azure Functions wrapping, just wrap your handler function with `AWSLambdaTriggerPlugin.wrap()` or `AWSLambdaGatewayAPIHTTP.wrap()` or `AWSLambdaGatewayAPIREST.wrap()`.
 One thing to note is that AWS freezes processes in between invocations of lambda functions so whether you are doing async or sync handler functions with callbacks, you should make sure everything you need to do finishes before returning control to AWS or calling the synchronous callback.
 These plugins take this into account and automatically flush the segment buffers before closing a trace span.

+## Experimental Webpack Support

+Webpack requires that all imports be statically defined at compile-time and so was not compatible with the dynamic search and loading done by the standard `PluginInstaller`.
+This has been extended to attempt static imports if the application is determined to be running out of a webpack bundle.
+This requires that any new plugins be manually added to `PluginInstaller.installBundled()`.
+Only plugins which allow a `require('module/package.json')` will work with this method as `package.json` needs to be loaded to determine the version of the plugin module present.
+Some modules specifically disallow import of their package.json and so can not be loaded like this.

+Upon compile with `webpack` it will complain about missing modules for which imports are attempted in the sw agent but which are not present.
+Simply add these modules to the list of modules to be ignored by webpack, for example by `resolve: {alias: {'module': false}}`.

 ## Contact Us
 * Submit [an issue](https://github.com/apache/skywalking/issues/new) by using [Nodejs] as title prefix.